InsanityMeetsHH/Slim-Skeleton/README.md

 * You can also define paths like `/fr-be/` (`locale/fr-BE.php`) for example
 * If you want to show language in langswitch [config/settings.php](https://github.com/InsanityMeetsHH/Slim-Skeleton/blob/master/config/settings.php#L31)
 * Add case for `fr/` in [src/localisation.php](https://github.com/InsanityMeetsHH/Slim-Skeleton/blob/master/src/localisation.php#L18)

+## ACL settings
+With [Geggleto ACL](https://github.com/geggleto/geggleto-acl), routes are protected by role the current user has.
+By default every new route is not accessable until you give the route roles.
+Routes are defined in the locale files (e.g. [de-DE.php](https://github.com/InsanityMeetsHH/Slim-Skeleton/blob/master/locale/de-DE.php#L44)).
+Any other resource is defined in [settings.php](https://github.com/InsanityMeetsHH/Slim-Skeleton/blob/master/config/settings.php#L58).
+Inside the Twig templates you can use ACL functions [has_role](https://github.com/InsanityMeetsHH/Slim-Skeleton/blob/master/templates/partials/navigation.html.twig#L5) and [is_allowed](https://github.com/InsanityMeetsHH/Slim-Skeleton/blob/master/templates/page/index.html.twig#L14).
+Inside controllers you can also use this ACL functions and [many more](https://github.com/geggleto/geggleto-acl/blob/master/src/AclRepository.php) (e.g. [is_allowed](https://github.com/InsanityMeetsHH/Slim-Skeleton/blob/master/src/Controller/UserController.php#L19)).

 ## Troubleshooting
 In some cases you'll get the error message "Internal Server Error".